Lucent/health-data/background.md

 * FTO gene SNPs were all maxed out.
 Need to investigate specifics again.
 I probably experience this as stronger hunger and more joy from food.

 ## Substance use
-* No exposure to deodorant or lotions
+* No exposure to deodorant or lotions (Unusually low BO.
+Socks or underwear worn for days are indistinguishable by smell from freshly laundered)
 * Head & Shoulders shampoo (zinc pyrithione)
 * No prescription drug use
 * Prescription acne topical cream history (basic stuff, no Accutane)